William-Moreno/city_explorer_api/README.md

 12-08-2020 5:15pm - /trail route callback created utilizing Trail API key and a new constructor function.
 It is now functional.

 12-08-2020 5:20pm - Function implemented to handle errors from any API calls.

+12-09-2020 2:50pm - Database has been successfully connected to the server.

+12-09-2020 3:30pm - Function created to check for requested location information in the database and retrieve it if it exists.

+12-09-2020 3:55pm - Database replicated on Heroku and deployed server is responding as planned.

 ## Credits and Collaborations